miklhh/i3blocks-config/README.md

 It is easy to modify the bar.
 Take a look at [.config/i3blocks/config](https://github.com/miklhh/i3blocks-config/blob/master/.config/i3blocks/config) and see for yourself how easy it is to modify the bar.
 If something is not working, this should be the entypoint for your bug searching.
-I have not tested any this on any other computer, it will probably break and i leave you to fix it for yourself.
+I have not tested any this on any other computer, it will probably break and I leave you to fix it for yourself.
 Heeh.
 <br/> <br/>
 If you want to modify the weather location data, take a look into [config/i3blocks/weather/weather.py](config/i3blocks/weather/weather.py).
 This to is easy to modify, just change the YR.no XML link.